Spinach and Basil Pesto

-This double green pesto is delicious on grilled or sauteed vegetables, grilled chicken, fish, and even pasta.
+This double green pesto is delicious on grilled or sauteed vegetables, grilled chicken, grilled fish, and even pasta.
 Of course, there are as many ways to make pesto as there are cooks who make it; check below to see more interesting pesto variations.